Flag of The Flag of Cameroon

 May 20, National Day, is the primary occasion for mass public display.
 The date marks the 1972 referendum that created the unitary state, which means the holiday itself is tied to the same political moment that eventually produced the current flag.
 Parades, school ceremonies, and public gatherings are awash in green, red, and yellow.
 The presidential standard incorporates the national colors with additional elements specific to the office.

-Desecrating or misusing the flag is a punishable offense under Cameroonian law.
-That provision has taken on new weight during the Anglophone crisis.
-Some separatists in the English-speaking Northwest and Southwest regions have adopted the blue-and-white flag of the self-declared "Republic of Ambazonia," explicitly rejecting the national tricolor.
-Displaying the Ambazonian flag can lead to arrest; flying the Cameroonian flag in separatist-held areas can provoke hostility.
-A piece of cloth, two competing pieces of cloth, at the center of a conflict that has displaced hundreds of thousands of people.
+Desecrating or misusing the flag is a punishable offense under Cameroonian law, and that provision has taken on new weight during the Anglophone crisis.
+Some separatists in the English-speaking Northwest and Southwest regions have adopted the blue and white flag of the self-declared "Republic of Ambazonia" in place of the national tricolor.
+Displaying the Ambazonian flag can lead to arrest, and flying the Cameroonian flag in separatist-held areas can provoke hostility.
+Two flags, in a conflict that has displaced hundreds of thousands of people.

 Mali's flag is a green-yellow-red vertical tricolor, nearly identical to Cameroon's but with the yellow and red bands swapped and no star.
 The two are frequently confused, even by international broadcasters who should know better.
 Guinea uses the same three colors in reverse order: red, yellow, green.
 Senegal's version adds a green star to a green-yellow-red tricolor, creating yet another close cousin.

-Among this family of flags, the gold star centered on the red band is the fastest way to pick out Cameroon.
-Vexillologists have noted that the pan-African tricolor group is one of the most commonly confused clusters in world flags, a problem that comes up at international sporting events and diplomatic summits with almost comic regularity.
+Within this family, the gold star on the red band is the fastest way to pick out Cameroon.
+The pan-African tricolors are one of the most commonly confused clusters in world flags, a problem that turns up at international sporting events and diplomatic summits with some regularity.

 References